release notes inspiration

 App release notes describe changes to an app that are released to the public.
 They typically include new features, bug fixes, and performance improvements.
 Users may read app release notes to stay up-to-date on changes and ensure that they are using the most recent version of the app.

-1. They don’t care to notify users about new changes
+1. They don’t care about notifying users about new changes.

-According to Wikipedia (Aka, a well-trusted source on the internet), application release notes are technical documents that accompany software products in beta stages or software products that have been enhanced or repaired.
+According to Wikipedia (aka a well-trusted source on the Internet), application release notes are technical documents that accompany software products in beta stages or enhanced or repaired.
 These notes explain to the customer or client the details of the particular version of the product they are using.
 They attempt to assist the customer in installing the update and provide confidence to the user regarding the product.

 The notes can be technical or generic, depending on who your end user is.
 Regardless, the common rule is to include the following: